Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- A Bachelor’s Degree in Management, XYZ University, Graduated May 2021.
+- Master of Science degree in marketing, XYZ University, Graduated May 2021

-- Relevant coursework: Market Research, Data Analysis and Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Intern, ABC Marketing Firm, Summer 2020
+- Internship, ABC Marketing Firm, Summer 2020

-- Assisted with market analysis and research for various clients
+- Assisted with market research and data analysis for clients of various kinds

-- The skills acquired are strong developed in Excel and PowerPoint
+- Achieved proficiency in Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020